Cheng I Sao: Dangerous Female Pirate Whose Strict Code Of Laws Kept Pirates Subordinated And Successful

 A Strict Code Of Laws And Iron Discipline

-Cheng I Sao’s introduced among her subordinates, a number of severe laws, which largely contributed to her successes at sea.
+Cheng I Sao introduced, among her subordinates, several severe laws, which largely contributed to her successes at sea.

-According to the laws, thieving from the villagers or from the communal reserves was considered a very serious offense.
+According to the laws, thieving from the villagers or the communal reserves was considered a severe offense.
 Desertion and disobedience led to decapitation, and “sexual offenses against female captives were also severely punished.”
 In the case of rape or even consensual sex, “the offending parties were put to death.”

 The attempts to escape were punished by cutting the ear.